Purusottampur

 Purusottampur (also spelt as Purushottampur) is a town and a Notified Area Council in Ganjam district in the Indian state of Odisha.

 Geography

 Purusottampur is located at 19.53°N 84.88°E. It has an average elevation of 19 m.

 Demographics

-According to the 2001 India census, Purusottampur had a population of 14,249.
-Males constitute 51% of the population and females 49%.
+According to the 2001 India census, Purusottampur had a population of 14,249, including 51% males and 49% females.
 Purusottampur has an average literacy rate of 61%, higher than the national average of 59.5%: male literacy is 71%, and female literacy is 50%.
-In Purusottampur, 13% of the population is under 6 years of age.
+13% of the population is under 6 years of age.

 Climate and regional setting

 Maximum summer temperature is 37 °C; minimum winter temperature is 17 °C. The mean daily temperature varies from 33 °C to 38 °C. May is the hottest month; December is the coldest.
 The average annual rainfall is 1250 mm and the region receives monsoon and torrential rainfall from July to October.